SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     A new terminal opens in the lower right part of the VS Code screen.

+7. In the terminal, install the dependencies for the project
+    ```
+	npm i
+    ```
-7. In the terminal, start a CAP server by typing:
+8. In the terminal, start a CAP server by typing:
     ```
     cds watch
     ```